girder/viime/README.md

 Getting started
 ---------------

 Metabulo is configured from a `.env` file present in the current directory where it is executed.
-See the included [.env_example](./.env_example) for an example.
+See the included [.env_example](./.env_example) for an example (or try [.env_pwd](./env_pwd), which saves DB and uploaded files in the checked out directory rather than your home directory).
 Once the environment is in place, you will need to initialize the tables by running

 ```sh
 metabulo-create-tables
 ```

+This will create a data directory according to the `SQLALCHEMY_DATABASE_URI` and `UPLOAD_FOLDER` environment variables defined in the `.env` file.

 Start the development server by running: